 How will I be able to book the Padel court at Wargrave and how much will it cost to hire?

 Only adult members will be able to book the padel court using the ClubSpark online booking system.
 Using this system, members can now book up to 21 days in advance.
-The cost to book the court will be £10 per hour for off-peak rates (all times except 6-10pm weekdays) and £20 per hour for peak times (weekdays 6-10pm).
+The cost to book the court will be £10 per hour for off-peak rates (all weekend and before 6pm on weekdays) and £20 per hour for peak times (weekdays 6-10pm).
 This compares to around £40-£60 an hour that is being charged by many commercial padel clubs.

 What are the times for peak rate and off-peak padel court bookings?